Sunspot (Marvel Comics): Hellfire Club

-Secret Invasion

-During the Secret Invasion storyline, Sunspot is among the several X-Men helping to fight off the Skrulls during their invasion of San Francisco.

-Young X-Men

-Sunspot, who remains Lord Imperial of the Hellfire Club, is revealed by Cyclops to belong to the newest incarnation of the Brotherhood of Mutants along with Danielle Moonstar, Cannonball, and Magma.
-However, while battling members of Cyclops' new team of X-Men alongside Cannonball, there is confusion after Rockslide makes reference to the two mutants' membership in the Brotherhood.
-During the battle, Sunspot is seriously wounded by Wolf Cub, who slashes his face and stomach with his claws.
-It is eventually revealed that "Cyclops" is in reality Donald Pierce, the former White King of the Hellfire Club, who is posing as the X-Men leader using an image inducer.
-Pierce's reasons for recruiting these "X-Men" is unknown, but it appears that his primary focus is to eliminate the Lord Imperial and he created the ruse that Sunspot and his allies formed a new Brotherhood to convince the former Xavier students to attack their former teachers and allies.

 Later on, Sunspot leaves the Hellfire Club and joins the X-Men in San Francisco, as noted by Sebastian Shaw, who is currently looking for a replacement.
 Cyclops later asks Sunspot and Danielle Moonstar to help train the Young X-Men and both accept.

 Reforming the New Mutants

 After receiving an anonymous tip in Colorado about a young mutant endangering a small town, Dani and Shan are sent to investigate and calm the locals.
 During their mission, Magik reappears back at the X-Men's base in San Francisco after teleporting into the future after the events of X-Infernus.
 Upon her return, she informs Sam and Roberto that Shan and Dani are in fatal danger.
 Sam assembles a team with Sunspot, Magma, and Magik to go find them.
 Sam and Roberto come across a tied-up and comatose Shan in the back of a bar, while Magik and Magma are tricked into freeing Legion from a box, who apparently has Shan's personality imprisoned inside of him.
 Roberto and Sam approach Shan's body but when Roberto gets too close he almost gets pulled into Legion's mind.
-After they leave the bar, they find they're surrounded by police; Roberto and Sam fly away to the jail to find Dani.
+After they leave the bar, they find they are surrounded by police; Roberto and Sam fly away to the jail to find Dani.

 When they arrive, Legion is trying to kill Dani.
 After Roberto and Sam repel him, Legion comes back and Roberto fights him.
 Cannonball soon joins him and they fend Legion off and regroup.
 During the fight, Legion takes on Magma, Cannonball, and Roberto, who gets seriously injured when Legion slashes him with a shard of metal.